emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 *Issue*: Timepoint 3 September.
 Blank 3 and Blank 4 are both from chamber 10 but have different volumes -- this shouldn't be the case.

 Emma to-do:
-- photos of September sample sheet, January sample sheets post re-measuring salinity.
+- photos of September sample sheet, January sample sheets post re-measuring salinity
-- Put acid info in this sheet like CRM.
+- March 25th titration run outputs from titration computer
 - TA protocol updates
--
+- 50 mL falcon tube information on January and November files - add this into code
+- Enter salinity values and re-run all time points
+- Run March timepoint to run through for any missing samples
+- Ask Danielle and Lauren to look for missing bottles
+- photos of january and september sheets

 ### Closed Issues